Cytomegalovirus (CMV)

 The use of immune globulin is based on studies of marrow transplant recipients, which noted improved survival rates in those with CMV pneumonia who received combination therapy (ganciclovir plus immune globulin).[46]
 This has not been studied in patients with CMV pneumonia who have received solid organ transplants.
 Some experts believe that the mechanism of CMV pneumonia in patients who have received solid organ transplants may differ from that in marrow transplant recipients, making the addition of immune globulin unnecessary in the former.
 CMV pneumonia in marrow transplant recipients does not appear to involve a simple and direct viral cytopathic effect on pneumocytes.
 The addition of CMV-specific immune globulin has not been shown to affect the mortality and morbidity of CMV infection of other organ systems.

 In support of the diagnosis, CMV antigen or inclusions are found with histological examination.
 CMV isolated from clinical samples in the absence of clinical symptoms may represent viral colonization or subclinical replication.
 In many cases, the detection of subclinical replication in transplant recipients warrants antiviral suppressive therapy.
-In patients infected with HIV, antiviral therapy is often not required in the absence of clinical apparent disease.
+In patients infected with HIV, antiviral therapy often is not required in the absence of clinically apparent disease.

 Human immunodeficiency virus disease and cytomegalovirus

-CMV is often isolated from patients who are co-infected with other bacterial, parasitic, and fungal pathogens.
-In fact, CMV may be found in the lungs of approximately 75% of individuals infected by both HIV and Pneumocystis.[8]
-The of CMV infection in Pneumocystis pneumonia is unclear, and treatment of the latter usually leads to resolution of the pneumonia and hypoxemia, meaning that CMV treatment is not typically warranted in most cases.
+CMV often is isolated from patients who are co-infected with other bacterial, parasitic, and fungal pathogens.
+In fact, CMV may be found in the lungs of approximately 75% of individuals infected by both HIV and Pneumocystis.[10]
+The etiology of CMV infection in Pneumocystis pneumonia is unclear, and treatment of the latter usually leads to resolution of the pneumonia and hypoxemia, meaning that CMV treatment typically is not warranted in most cases.

 For unknown reasons, CMV pneumonia without a co-infecting pathogen is uncommon.